 - Wood needles are lightweight and warm in the hand

-Materials: The Needle Metal tips coated with white bronze.
+Materials: The Needle Metal tips are coated with white bronze.
 The process of producing bronze-coated needles uses less electricity and water and is more environmentally-friendly.

 Lace knitters love their versatility and knitting speed.
 The new finish of addi needles is also the perfect sort of thing for those who are allergic to nickel!
 Flexible plastic cord.